TheJumpCloud/support/PowerShell/ModuleBanner.md

 ```
 New function Get-JCEvent allows for the search and retrieval of JumpCloud Directory Insights data.
+!!IF YOU RECEIVE AN ERROR WHILE UPDATING THE MODULE PLEASE RUN: Install-Module JumpCloud -force
 ```

 #### Banner Old

 ```
 New function Get-JCEvent allows for the search and retrieval of JumpCloud Directory Insights data.
+!!IF YOU RECEIVE AN ERROR WHILE UPDATING THE MODULE PLEASE RUN: Install-Module JumpCloud -force
 ```